luciegst/back-home/README.md

 ## Get Started

 - Clone the project
-- Install all dependencies
-- Go to the root of the front folder and launch `yarn vite`
+- Go to the root of the front folder and then :

+  1. `yarn install`
+  2. launch project with `yarn vite`

-- Go to the root of the back folder and launch `nodemon server`
+- Go to the root of the back folder and then :
+  1. `npm install`
+  2. launch `node server` or `nodemon server` (if you use nodemon)

 ## Accessibility